lmayorga1980/packer-puppet/README.md

 5. SSH to Virtual Machine (```vagrant ssh```)
 6. Execute ```sudo /usr/local/bin/puppet agent -t```
 7. Restart the virtual machine ```sudo reboot```

+### Tips

+1. The kickstart files handle most of the basic installation configuration.
+Don't overkill
+2. The <template>.json file user needs to match the default user created on the kickstart file